Item configuration in Angular Toolbar component

 Enabling tab key navigation in Toolbar

-The tabIndex property of a Toolbar item is used to enable tab key navigation for the item.
-By default, the user can switch between items using the arrow keys, but the tabIndex property allows you to switch between items using the Tab and Shift+Tab keys as well.
+The tabIndex property of a Toolbar item enables tab key navigation for the item.
+By default, users can switch between items using the arrow keys, but the tabIndex property allows switching between items using the Tab and Shift+Tab keys as well.

-To use the tabIndex property, you need to set it for each Toolbar item that you want to enable tab key navigation.
+To use the tabIndex property, set it for each Toolbar item that requires tab key navigation.
 The tabIndex property should be set to a positive integer value.
 A value of 0 or a negative value will disable tab key navigation for the item.

-For example, to enable tab key navigation for two Toolbar items, you can use the following code:
+For example, to enable tab key navigation for two Toolbar items:

 import { Component, ViewChild } from '@angular/core';